Apple keyboards: Lisa Keyboard (A6MB101)

-The first keyboard not to be integrated into the case like the Apple II and III series before it.
-It was designed for and came with the Apple Lisa.
-Like the Apple III before it, it was intended to be a business computer and included an integrated numeric keypad.
+The Lisa keyboard was designed for and came with the Apple Lisa.
+It was the first keyboard not to be integrated into the case like the Apple II and III series before it.
+Like the Apple III, it was intended to be a business computer and included an integrated numeric keypad.
 Like all Apple computers before it, it came in a beige case to match the Lisa and connected by a unique TRS connector.
 In addition it carried over the use of the "open" Apple key from the Apple III as a command key (though it was represented by the "closed" Apple character) and included a pullout reference guide hidden under the keyboard.